 Lenders use a ratio called "debt to income" to determine your maximum monthly payment after your other monthly debts have been paid.

 In general, underwriting for conventional loans requires a qualifying ratio of 28/36.
 FHA loans are less strict, requiring a 29/41 ratio.

-The first number is how much (by percent) of your gross monthly income that can go toward housing costs.
-This ratio is figured on your total payment, including hazard insurance, HOA dues, Private Mortgage Insurance - everything that makes up the full payment.
+The first number is the percentage of your gross monthly income that can go toward housing costs.
+This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, Private Mortgage Insurance - everything that makes up the full payment.

-The second number is the maximum percentage of your gross monthly income that should be spent on housing costs and recurring debt.
-Recurring debt includes car payments, child support and monthly credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt.
+Recurring debt includes vehicle payments, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

-Remember these ratios are just guidelines.
-We'd be thrilled to help you pre-qualify to help you figure out how large a mortgage you can afford.
+Remember these are just guidelines.
+We'd be happy to go over pre-qualification to determine how much you can afford.